Rokyyz/unit-1CS/Project/project1.md

 ## Proposed Solution
 Design statement:
 I will design and make an electronic ledger for a client, Ms. Sato, a cryptocurrency trader keen on learning more skills surrounding trading cryptocurrencies.
-The electronic ledger will track cryptocurrency transactions in the account, display the current value of the chosen crypto coin, compare it to a previous data point, and make suggestions regarding investment opportunities using the software Python.
-It will take approximately one 3-4 weeks to make and will be evaluated according to the criteria shown in the success criteria, including functionality, and usability.
+The electronic ledger will track cryptocurrency transactions in the account, display the current value of the chosen crypto coin, compare it to a previous data point, and make suggestions regarding investment opportunities using the software Python (1).
+The client likes for her data to remain safe so I will try to introduce a login and registration system (2).
+Ms. Sato also fancies her account data regarding all withdraws, deposits and overall balance to be displayed in an easy-to-read way, so I decided to try and implement these data values in a graph (3).
+It will take approximately 2-3 weeks to make and will be evaluated according to the criteria shown in the success criteria, including functionality, and usability.

 ## Description of coin